 June 7, 2012

-Artisans of Leisure founder and CEO Ashley Isaacs Ganz shares a few of her favorite things about her recent two-week overland trip through Europe.
+Artisans of Leisure founder and CEO Ashley Isaacs Ganz shares a few of her favorite things about her recent two-week overland trip that visited parts of Austria, Germany, Switzerland and France.

-Favorite hotels on this trip: I love the luxurious Old World hotels found throughout the region, such as Brenners Park-Hotel in Baden-Baden (Germany), the Hotel Sacher in Salzburg (Austria), the Baur au Lac and Dolder Grand (above) in Zurich (Switzerland), and the Beau-Rivage Palace in Lausanne (Switzerland).
+Favorite hotels on this trip: I love the luxurious Old World hotels found throughout the region, such as Brenners Park-Hotel in Baden-Baden, Germany; the Hotel Sacher in Salzburg, Austria; and the Baur au Lac and Dolder Grand (above) in Zurich, and the Beau-Rivage Palace (below) in Lausanne, Switzerland.

 Touring highlights of the trip: We spent a day in the Alsace region in France, right near Baden-Baden, Germany.
 Colmar is one of the most pleasant European towns I have ever visited.
 It’s incredibly picturesque.
 There are interesting antiques and crafts shops, and I adored the town’s covered market.
 It was also fascinating to learn about the town’s history, visit attractions such as the house of Frederic Auguste Bartholdi (the sculptor who designed the Statue of Liberty), and to walk among the canals and narrow streets of the old tannery quarter.